geekodour/o/content/docs/tools/homelab.md

     -   This is built on top of [Shadowsocks](https://en.wikipedia.org/wiki/Shadowsocks) but claims to be more resistant to blocking and detection.
     -   Shadowsocks in turn is built on top of [SOCKS5](https://datatracker.ietf.org/doc/html/rfc1928) which sort of adds an encryption layer.
 You can just [use SSH](https://ma.ttias.be/socks-proxy-linux-ssh-bypass-content-filters/) [to do](https://github.com/sshuttle/sshuttle) [the same](http://www.dest-unreach.org/socat/doc/socat-tun.html) though.
 -   v2ray and cloak: These are other popular solutions in the bypass censorship space.
 Good [overview here](https://github.com/net4people/bbs/issues/36).
+-   So called "SmartDNS" solutions.
+I am not exactly sure how these work.
+These bundle DNS and a proxy together in the same service.
+Examples: Unlocator, NordVPN etc. also see [Seji64/SniDust](https://github.com/Seji64/SniDust).
+I don't really want to use this at all but just putting this here as an option.

 </div>